-III.
-DISCUSSION
+3. DISCUSSION

 - 38. The results of the analysis of the sample provided by the Athlete establish the presence in her sample of the metabolites of two Prohibited Substances, i.e. dehydrochlormethyltestosterone (turinabol) and stanozolol. - 39.
 The substances detected are anabolic steroids.
 They are listed in the WADA 2012 Prohibited List and in all subsequent lists under S1. - 40.
-In the written observations she submitted, the Athlete does not bring forth any element challenging the validity of the analytical results. - 41.
+The Athlete does challenge the validity of the analytical results. - 41.
 The Athlete simply denies having used performance-enhancing substances.
-As an explanation for the presence of the Prohibited Substances, she raises the hypothesis that the substances may have been contained in food supplements used at that time. - 42.
+She however does not bring any element that could explain the presence of Prohibited Substances in her bodily sample. - 42.
 Based on the analytical results establishing the presence of Prohibited Substances in the Athlete's sample, the Disciplinary Commission finds that the Athlete has in any event committed an anti-doping rule violation pursuant to Art.
-2.1 of the Rules. - 43.
-In addition, the Disciplinary Commission finds that an anti-doping rule violation is also established if the circumstances are considered in the perspective of art.
-2.2 of the Rules. - 44.
+2.1 of the Code. - 43.
+In addition, the Disciplinary Commission finds that an anti-doping rule violation is also established if the circumstances are considered in the perspective of Art.
+2.2 of the Code. - 44.
 The Disciplinary Commission observes that the nature of the substances which were found in the Athlete's sample is consistent with intentional use of Prohibited Substances specifically ingested to deliberately improve performance.
-The fact that the metabolites of two doping substances, which are "classical" doping substances, were found, supports this consideration. - 45.
-Furthermore, the Disciplinary Commission observes that the fact that the substances in question may have been contained in food supplements would not exonerate the Athlete from having used it. - 46.
-First, the use of food supplements in which a Prohibited Substance is an ingredient may just be a way of using deliberately such Prohibited Substance.
-The fact that the Prohibited Substance might be included in a food supplement does not make it less reprehensible to use than the substance in isolation. - 47.
-Furthermore, athletes have been repeatedly warned to apply extreme caution when using food supplements, which may contain undeclared Prohibited Substances or which may have been contaminated during production. - 48.
-With the mere hypothesis that the source of finding could be food supplement, the Athlete does not establish that she applied the required level of caution.
-Assuming for the sole purpose of discussion, that the source of the analytical finding would indeed be supplements in which the Prohibited Substance would have been included without the Athlete's knowledge, there is in any event no indication (not to speak of any evidence) in the Athlete's explanations that she satisfied the high duty of care and caution in choosing food supplements, which is expected from high-level athletes.

-- 49. In conclusion, the Disciplinary Commission finds that an anti-doping violation is thus established pursuant to both Art.
+The fact that the metabolites of doping substances, which are "classical" doping substances, were found, supports this consideration. - 45.
+In conclusion, the Disciplinary Commission finds that an anti-doping violation is thus established pursuant to both Art.
 2.1 and Art.
-2.2 of the Rules. - 50.
-The consequences of an anti-doping rule violation pursuant to the Rules are limited to consequences in connection with the 2012 Olympic Games. - 51.
+2.2 of the Code. - 46.
+The consequences of an anti-doping rule violation pursuant to the Rules are limited to consequences in connection with the 2012 Olympic Games. - 47.
 In application of Art.
 7.1 and/or Art.
-8.1 of the Rules, the results achieved by the Athlete during the 2012 Olympic Games shall be annulled, with all resulting consequences (notably withdrawal of medal, diploma, pin etc.). - 52.
+8.1 of the Rules, the results achieved by the Athlete during the 2012 Olympic Games shall be annulled, with all resulting consequences (notably withdrawal of diploma). - 48.
 In application of Art.
 8.3 of the Rules, the further management of the consequences of the anti-doping rule violations and in particular the imposition of sanctions over and above those related to the 2012 Olympic Games shall be conducted by the International Weightlifting Federation ("IWF").

-CONSIDERING the above, pursuant to the Olympic Charter and, in particular, Rule 59.2.1 thereof, and pursuant to the IOC Anti-Doping Rules applicable to the Games of the XXX Olympiad in London in 2012 and, in particular, Articles 1, 2, 6.3.3, 7 and 8 thereof
+CONSIDERING the above, pursuant to the Olympic Charter and, in particular, Rule 59.2.1 thereof, and pursuant to the IOC Anti-Doping Rules applicable to the Games of the XXX Olympiad in London in 2012 and, in particular, Articles 1, 2, 6.3.3, 7 and 8 thereof: